NixOS/nix/doc/manual/src/expressions/language-constructs.md

     stdenv.mkDerivation {
       name = "subversion-1.1.1";
       ...
-      openssl = if sslSupport then openssl else null; ...
+      openssl = if sslSupport then openssl else null; ④ ...
     }

-[example\_title](#ex-subversion-nix) show how assertions are used in the Nix expression for Subversion.
+The points of interest are:

-  - This assertion states that if Subversion is to have support for local repositories, then Berkeley DB is needed.
+1. This assertion states that if Subversion is to have support for local repositories, then Berkeley DB is needed.
 So if the Subversion function is called with the `localServer` argument set to `true` but the `db4` argument set to `null`, then the evaluation fails.

-  - This is a more subtle condition: if Subversion is built with Apache (`httpServer`) support, then the Expat library (an XML library) used by Subversion should be same as the one used by Apache.
+2. This is a more subtle condition: if Subversion is built with Apache (`httpServer`) support, then the Expat library (an XML library) used by Subversion should be same as the one used by Apache.
 This is because in this configuration Subversion code ends up being linked with Apache code, and if the Expat libraries do not match, a build- or runtime link error or incompatibility might occur.

-  - This assertion says that in order for Subversion to have SSL support (so that it can access `https` URLs), an OpenSSL library must be passed.
+3. This assertion says that in order for Subversion to have SSL support (so that it can access `https` URLs), an OpenSSL library must be passed.
 Additionally, it says that *if* Apache support is enabled, then Apache's OpenSSL should match Subversion's.
 (Note that if Apache support is not enabled, we don't care about Apache's OpenSSL.)

-  - The conditional here is not really related to assertions, but is worth pointing out: it ensures that if SSL support is disabled, then the Subversion derivation is not dependent on OpenSSL, even if a non-`null` value was passed.
+4. The conditional here is not really related to assertions, but is worth pointing out: it ensures that if SSL support is disabled, then the Subversion derivation is not dependent on OpenSSL, even if a non-`null` value was passed.
 This prevents an unnecessary rebuild of